renanthera/simc-wiki/RaidEvents.md

   The _invul_ and _invulnerable_ keywords can be used to make the target periodically invulnerable, clearing all dots and debuffs on it.
 There is currently no way to use actions list to switch on another target but you can still use actions conditions to detect whether your target is currently invulnerable or not, see [ActionLists](ActionLists).

   Specific options are:
-  1. _retarget_ (default: 0) wether the players should acquire a new target or not.
+  * _retarget_ (default: 0) wether the players should acquire a new target or not.
+  * _target_ the name of the enemy to apply the invulnerability to.
+For `DungeonRoute` this must match an enemy defined by a pull event with a matching `pull` parameter, checked at the pull's spawn time.
+Otherwise must match a defined enemy at the start of a sim.
   ```
     #This example will make your target invulnerable for 10s every 1min.
     raid_events+=/invulnerable,cooldown=60,duration=10

     #This example will make your target invulnerable for 10s every 1min and search a new target during this time
     raid_events+=/invulnerable,cooldown=60,duration=10,retarget=1

+    #This example will make the "BOSS_angry_giant" target in pull 2 invulnerable for 10s every 1min and search a new target during this time
+    raid_events+=/invulnerable,cooldown=60,duration=10,target="BOSS_angry_giant",pull=2,retarget=1
   ```

 # Incoming damage